-Section 6.10 provides a summary of the assessments of the applicable climate change on supplies that Cal Water has previously performed and those planned for the near term, As discussed there, Cal Water is actively working to further quantify and consider future climate change impacts as part of its ongoing supply and operations planning.
+Section 6.10 provides a summary of the assessments of the applicable climate change on supplies that Cal Water has previously performed and those planned for the near term.
+As discussed in Section 6.10, Cal Water is actively working to further quantify and consider future climate change impacts as part of its ongoing supply and operations planning.